 Forward vs foreword

-About one in twenty manuscripts we receive starts with a "Forward."
+As book designers for independent authors, about one in twenty manuscripts we receive starts with a "Forward."
 That makes sense because at that point it's the only direction you can go in the book, unless you want to read the title page again.
-The problem is that it is wrong.
-Where are we going with this?...
+The problem is that it...